DHTMLX/docs-suite/docs/form/api/checkbox/checkbox_focus_event.md

 ---
 sidebar_label: focus
-title: focus
+title: JavaScript Form - focus Checkbox Event
+description: You can explore the focus Checkbox event of Form in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-`to do check`
+# focus

-@short: fires on focus in a Checkbox control
+@short: fires when a Checkbox control has received focus

-@signature:
+@signature: focus: (value: string | boolean, id?: string) => void;

 @params:
-- value - the current value of the control
+- `value: string | boolean` - the current value of the control
+- `id: string` - optional, the id of the element of the Checkbox control

 @example:
 form.getItem("checkbox").events.on("focus", (value) => {
     console.log("focus", value);
 });
-@relatedapi:
+@examplestop:

 @changelog: Added in v7.2